- An employee who, under:

 is entitled to, or eligible to become entitled to, long service leave that is at least equivalent to the long service leave entitlement under the Long Service Leave Act.

-- National system employees who have long service entitlements in a federal pre-modern award that would have covered the employer and its employees before 1 January 2010, or, in some circumstances, employees covered by a federal registered agreement.
+- National system employees who have long service entitlements in a federal pre-modern award that would have covered the employer and its employees before 1 January 2010, or who are covered by specific federal registered agreements made before 1 January 2010.

-The long service leave page on the Fair Work Ombudsman website www.fairwork.gov.au provides information on the process for contacting the Fair Work Ombudsman and checking long service leave entitlements.
+For national system employees, the long service leave page on the Fair Work Ombudsman website provides information on the process for contacting the Fair Work Ombudsman and checking long service leave entitlements.
+You can also contact the Fair Work Ombudsman on 13 13 94.

-If the Fair Work Ombudsman advises that the state Long Service Leave Act applies to the employee, rather than any pre-modern award or federal agreement, please refer to the information on this website on the Long Service Leave Act or contact Wageline on 1300 655 266.
+If the Fair Work Ombudsman advises that the state Long Service Leave Act applies to the employee, rather than any pre-modern award or federal agreement, then the information on this website about the state Long Service Leave Act will apply.

 All public sector employees, including casual employees, are entitled to long service leave if they have the requisite continuous employment.